kartikperisetla/kartikperisetla.github.io/_pages/open-source.md

 </p><br/>
 <h4 style="color:#202E6E">OLPC School Server Community Edition (XSCE)</h4>
 <p align="justify">
-XSCE provides communication, networking, content, and maintenance to schools and classrooms.
+<a href="http://wiki.laptop.org/go/XS_Community_Edition">XSCE</a> provides communication, networking, content, and maintenance to schools and classrooms.
 In everyday usage, the school server extends capabilities of connected laptops and devices with services in these areas, towards giving kids the very best learning opportunities imaginable:
 <dl>
 <dt><b>Classroom connectivity</b></dt>
 <dd>- Similar to what you would find in an advanced home router.</dd>